 Ideally, staff members who follow up with leads should be capable of fluent written and verbal communication in the leads’ native language.
 The follow-up process is meant to be directed at helping leads with any questions or concerns they have, and to create in them a sense of excitement at the prospect of attending your institution.
 Fluent communication is an important way to facilitate this process.
 Multilingual follow-up is also particularly important if you have been conducting campaigns in multiple languages, as prospective students will naturally expect to be answered in the language they made their initial inquiry in.

-Follow-up can be completed across multiple lines of communication: email, telephone, and potentially even Skype or instant messaging services like WhatsApp, depending on the particular communication preferences of your prospects.
+Follow-up can be completed across multiple lines of communication: email, telephone, and potentially even Zoom or instant messaging services like WhatsApp, depending on the particular communication preferences of your prospects.

-For best results, it is advisable to employ a CRM and marketing automation system.
-This software can help you track your developing relationships with prospects who have submitted their contact information.
+For best results, it is advisable to employ a CRM and marketing automation system, such as Mautic by HEM, for example.
+Created by education experts, this software can help you track your developing relationships with prospects who have submitted their contact information.
 You can see how many times they have been contacted across phone, email, and other communication channels, and get a sense of when and how to engage with them next.
 You can also automate emails and other communications, and segment your contacts for more efficient follow-up.
-For schools looking to make the most of every lead, this kind of tool is incredibly convenient and powerful.
+For schools looking to make the most of every lead, this kind of tool is incredibly convenient and powerful, making lead management simple.

 Creating a Convenient Booking Experience for Language School Prospects

-An often overlooked but increasingly important part of a marketing plan for language institutes in the digital age is providing a fast, convenient online booking system.
+If you’re exploring how to promote a language school, an often overlooked but increasingly important part of a digital marketing campaign is providing a fast, convenient online booking system.
 Today’s prospects are used to being able to order goods and services easily and securely online, and schools need to provide the same standard of service as other businesses.

 This means enabling prospects to complete as much of their booking as possible directly on your website.
-Of course, this is not always an easy task for language schools, who will receive bookings form all over the world, and may need to take receipt of passports, visas, grade transcripts and other documentation in order to process them.
-To get around this issue, it may be wise to consider investing in an online application portal that supports document uploads, as well as online payments, e-signatures and other tools that can make your booking process more paperless.
+Of course, this is not always an easy task for language schools, who will receive bookings from all over the world, and may need to take receipt of passports, visas, grade transcripts and other documentation in order to process them.
+To get around this issue, it may be wise to consider investing in an online application portal that supports document uploads, as well various online payment methods, e-signatures and other tools that can make your booking process more paperless.

-Example: HEM’s application portal allows for document uploads, among other convenient features.
+Example: HEM’s application portal allows for unique account creation; a step-by-step process with the option to save where you left off; support for multiple payment methods; and document uploads, among other convenient features.

 Offering free quotes on your site can also be very helpful for prospects looking to make bookings, as it allows them to calculate a full breakdown of the total cost of attending your school before they move further.